dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 ## Missing Google Play Services

-If the virtual device you are running in the emulator does not have Google Play Services or Google Play Store installed, this condition is usually caused by creating a virtual device without including these packages.
+If the virtual device you're running in the emulator doesn't have Google Play Services or Google Play Store installed, this condition is usually caused by creating a virtual device without including these packages.
 When you [create a virtual device](device-manager.md), be sure to select one or both of the following:

 - **Google APIs** &ndash; includes Google Play Services in the virtual device.
 - **Google Play Store** &ndash; includes Google Play Store in the virtual device.